Kimberley Mead; founder of Resilience Counseling

 Supporting movement towards self-reflection and healthier life decisions

-I received my degree from St. Edwards University here in Austin, Texas and worked for 4 years as a grief therapist for Austin’s Center for Grief and Loss, as well as Paladin an out patient dual diagnosis program for long term care.
-Over the past 5 years, I have grown a thriving private practice in south Austin.
+I earned my masters degree in Counseling from St. Edwards University here in Austin, Texas and worked for 4 years as a grief therapist for Austin’s Center for Grief and Loss, as well as Paladin an out patient dual diagnosis program for long term care.
+Over the past 8 years, I have grown a thriving private practice in south Austin.

 I chose a Swallow to represent my practice as one of the meanings associated with the swallow is “a return to home”.
 Some parts of life are a long and dark journey, and to heal we must we meet ourselves again and reemerge into life.

 I grew up in both California and Ontario, Canada; and took root here in Austin over 20 years ago.
 Before becoming a counselor, I had a successful career as a visual designer and worked in the corporate world as a Director and consultant.
 I still pursue my artistic passions through acting and photography.
-I believe this diverse background as a therapist, artist, and business woman has deepened my appreciation for the variety of experiences and backgrounds that my clients bring with them into session.
+I believe this diverse background as a therapist, artist, and business woman has helped me deepen my appreciation for the variety of experiences and backgrounds that my clients bring with them.

 I am always interested in growing my skills and offering more tools to my clients.
 I have sought out in-depth training in attachment, grief, trauma, shame, adoption, and interpersonal neurobiology.
-If you’d like to know more about what I have trained in, please feel free to view my curriculum vitae.
+If you’d like to know more about my training, feel free to view my curriculum vitae.